Seven Tried and True Methods to Care for your Lawn & Garden

 1. Stop Weeds from Growing

 The best time of year to address the growth of unwanted plants, or what we commonly call weeds, is in the springtime.
 Use a type of weed control (either liquid or granular) that prevents seeds from germinating.
 Apply this pre-emergent herbicide as soon as your lawn begins to show the first signs of greening up.
 This will stop annual weeds like crabgrass from germinating and taking space, moisture and nutrients away from your grass.
-In mid-spring, use a sprayed-on weed killer.
-This type of herbicide kills seasonal weeds like dandelions and Creeping Charlie.
+In mid-spring, use a sprayed-on weed destroyer.
+This type of herbicide destroys seasonal weeds like dandelions and Creeping Charlie.

 2. Fertilize Your Lawn in Fall